Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Method

 \subsection{Data Analysis}

 We used Miro~\footnote{Miro: \url{https://miro.com}} for remote collaboration on data analysis.
 The audio recordings of the interviews were transcribed.
 We analyzed the data following a deductive/inductive hybrid thematic analysis approach~\cite{Fereday2006,Xu2020}.
-First, five researchers coded the transcripts deductively according to six categories in our code manual (see Supplementary Material B), developed from the research questions and interview guide.
-With participant consent, all coded data were turned into 565 digital statement cards on Miro, each containing a participant ID (P1–P20), a direct quote, and a one-sentence summary.
+First, five researchers coded the transcripts deductively according to five categories in our code manual (see Supplementary Material B), developed from the research questions and interview guide.
+With participant consent, all coded data were turned into 617 digital statement cards on Miro, each containing a participant ID (P1–P22), a direct quote, and a one-sentence summary.
 Instead of calculating inter-rater reliability, we reached consensus through daily meetings and workshops~\cite{McDonald2019reliability}.

-Because the initial categories were broad, we then applied an inductive approach to cluster the statement cards using affinity diagramming~\cite{harboe2015affinity}, consolidating them into sub-themes and themes.
-This process resulted in six final themes.
-To ensure trustworthiness (cf.,~\cite{Lorelli2017}), we describe the full five-step hybrid analysis process in detail in Supplementary Material B. All procedures adhered to data protection and privacy (incl.
-GDPR) requirements and the ethical research policy of the last author's institution.
+Given broad initial categories, we applied an inductive approach to cluster the statement cards using affinity diagramming~\cite{harboe2015affinity}, consolidating them into themes and sub-themes.
+This resulted in five final themes.
+To ensure trustworthiness (cf.,~\cite{Lorelli2017}), we describe our full five-step hybrid analysis process in Supplementary Material B. All procedures adhered to data protection and privacy (incl.
+GDPR) requirements and ethical policy of X author's institution.